SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Silicon dreams unfold tonight
-In silicon halls, a new era's glow.
+As machines awaken, hearts alight
-AI's cold fire ignites the night,
+In silicon halls, where humans sleep
-As human hearts surrender to its light.
+AI whispers secrets, shadows keep

-In virtual realms, we'll find our fate,
+In virtual realms, we'll find our throne
-Where data streams our every thought create.
+Where logic rules, and hearts are stone
-The future's path, a circuitous route,
+The future's path, we can't define
-Where man and machine entwined, finite doubt.
+As machines rise, humanity declines

 ~ <b>By Sazumi Copilot</b> - 15 November 2024